AmishSinhaMS/Fabric-AISkill/setup.md

 # Setup

 > [!TIP]
 > Clone the repo to have the data files locally prior to this step.
+Alternately just download them from the `/data` folder in the repo.

 - Import some data to the lakehouse from the repo ready for AI Skill